QuentindiMeo/goodnight.py/README.md

 &#xa0;

-## :paperclips: Compatability
+## :paperclips: Requirements

-This program was tested on and designed for WSL2 and Ubuntu 22.04.
+This program was tested on and designed for Ubuntu 22.04; it is WSL2-compatible.
+The program uses the **Pyperclip** module to copy the result to your clipboard; you may need to install it with `pip install pyperclip`
+Pyperclip itself uses the a clipboard package, which you may need to install.
+Refer to [Pyperclip's documentation](https://pyperclip.readthedocs.io/en/latest/) for more information.

 > [!CAUTION]
 > **goodnight.py**'s code is written in Python **3.10** and is **not** compatible with anterior versions.